Ketryx Documentation

 1. On the Ketryx Test management page by selecting Test Cases, selecting a particular version, and pressing Create executions for selection.

-2. In Jira by using the New Test Execution in the Traceability widget of a particular Test Case, or by manually creating a Test Execution issue from scratch.
-In these cases, Introduced in version needs to be set manually on the Jira issue.
+2. In Jira by using the New Test Execution in the Traceability widget of a particular Test Case, or by manually creating a Test Execution work item from scratch.
+In these cases, Introduced in version needs to be set manually on the Jira work item.

 2.2.
 Defining a Release Test Plan